thriveweb/sailinginparadise/content/happySailors/2020-05-26-marisa-aus.md

 secondaryImage: >-
   https://ucarecdn.com/3372826a-2e92-4f62-a44d-804ff7994bde/-/preview/-/enhance/14/
 excerpt: >-
-  Sailing in Paradise delivered a wonderful experience my guests and I on the Spirit of Gwonda as I celebrated a big milestone!
+  "Sailing in Paradise delivered a wonderful experience my guests and I on the Spirit of Gwonda as I celebrated a big milestone!
 The feedback from all my guests was that it was a great night and we all had the best time.
 From a personal perspective, Jess took all the stress away from organising the event.
   The service and offerings along with a beautiful cruise of the Broadwater exceeded my expectations.
-I appreciate everything they did for me and will definitely recommend Sailing in Paradise to everybody and look forward to enjoying another charter sometime soon.
+I appreciate everything they did for me and will definitely recommend Sailing in Paradise to everybody and look forward to enjoying another charter sometime soon."
+Trip Advisor
 gallery:
   - image: >-
       https://ucarecdn.com/a7acc313-6964-4ae8-b420-ac18eafbe21e/-/preview/-/enhance/13/